mdvanes/7sgraph/README.md

 ## TODO

-- Fix bug when __typename is added to queries
 - Try out Geo tab in Ratel
 - filter/query by geo
 - fix should this not for tail too? in convertPersonsToGraphData